aethernet/balena-preload-test/readme.md

 ## Purpose
 This PoC is part of a bigger `.etch` effort.

-The puropose of these script is to produce the minimal files to inject in clean balena os image to preload a complete application.
+The puropose of these script is to produce the minimal files to inject in a clean balena os image to preload a complete application.
-In other terms, we need to get the same files `balena-engine` would produce when pulling images for an app without using `balena-engine`, `docker` or a similar engine.
+In other terms, we need to get the same files `balena-engine` would produce when pulling images for an app without using `balena-engine`, `docker` or any similar engine.

 Those files are the ones that usualy lives in `/var/lib/docker/images/...` and `/var/lib/docker/overlay2/...`.

-By design those script only works for an `overlay2` driver as it's the only one currently used by `balena-engine`.
+By design those script only works for an `overlay2` driver as it's the only one currently used by recent `balena-engine`.

+This is processing the assets "on the wire".
+Meaning we're computing the assets as we're streaming them from the registry.
+There should be no hit on the filesystem.
+As the processing is actually quite fast, this shouldn't have a minimal impact on speed.

 ## Warning
-This is a PoC build for special narrow use case.
+This is a PoC build for a special narrow use case.
 It's not recommended to mess with the content of `/var/lib/docker`.
 Play with it at your own risk and be sure to have backup of your important stuff.

 ## Alternatives
 An earlier attempt at pre-loading was based on file extraction from the fs of a running `balena-engine`.
 While it was working (cf `extraction-deprecated` branch), this was impractial in the context of the balena infrastructure and has been abandoned in favor of this simpler static method.

 ## Process
-1. Get an apps.json
+1. Get an apps.json and place in `in` folder
-2. Run extractApp.mjs (will run static.mjs for each image of the app)
-3. Get a blank balenaos.img
+2. Place a expanded `balenaos.img` in `in` folder
+3. Extract `repositories.json`from `balenaos.img` and place it along in `in` folder
+4. Configure for your needs (in `main.mjs`)
+5. Run `main.mjs`
 4. Mount the balenaos.img filesystem (ext4)
-5. Run mergeRepositories.mjs
-6. Run inject.mjs
+6. Run `inject.mjs`
-7. Unmout the balenaos.img
+7. Unmout the `balenaos.img`
-8. Flash balenaos.img and run on your device
+8. Flash `balenaos.img` and run on your device

 ### Get `apps.json`

+Note : This will soon be automated thanks to a new api endpoint to get the target state of a "future" device in a fleet.

 We need a v3 of `apps.json` which will only work with `supervisor v13+` (fairly recent version of belena os at the time of writing).